Kapiainen/Lauhdutin/Readme.md

   Replace `<argument>` with one of the supported arguments:

-  - `true` = Show all games with a total played time above 0 hours.
+  - `true` = Show games with a total played time above 0 hours.
-  - `false` = Show all games with a total played time equal to 0 hours.
+  - `false` = Show games with a total played time equal to 0 hours.

 - `shortcuts:<argument>`